unahouExosite/docs/rpc/README.md

 ### Identifying Resources

 Many procedures in the API include an argument for identifying a resource to act upon.
 In this documentation, that resource is identified by `<ResourceID>`.
-This argument can take any of three forms:
+This argument can take any of these forms:

-1.) `"34eaae237988167d90bfc2ffeb666daaaaaaaaaa"` directly identifies a resource ID.
+* `"34eaae237988167d90bfc2ffeb666daaaaaaaaaa"` directly identifies a resource ID.
 The resource must be in the [calling client](#authentication)'s subhierarchy.

-2.) `{"alias": "temperature"}` looks up an immediate child of the [calling client](#authentication) by alias (`"temperature"` in this example).
+* `{"alias": "temperature"}` looks up an immediate child of the [calling client](#authentication) by alias (`"temperature"` in this example).

-3.) `{"alias": ""}` identifies the calling client itself.
+* `{"alias": ""}` identifies the calling client itself.
 So, for example, if `"auth"` was set to `{"cik":"e469e336ff9c8ed9176bc05ed7fa40daaaaaaaaa"`, the procedure would act upon the client whose CIK is `"e469e336ff9c8ed9176bc05ed7fa40daaaaaaaaa"`.

 ### Request JSON